ntoff/OctoPrint-Debugflags/README.md

-# OctoPrint-Debugflags
+# Repetier Debug Flags

-**TODO:** Describe what your plugin does.
+Options on the controls page for changing the debug flags in Repetier firmware.
+Easily put your printer in "dry run" mode to test out top speed!

+###### Some options may not work depending on version of Repetier firmware

 ## Setup

-Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) or manually using this URL:
+Install ~~via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) or~~ manually using this URL:

     https://github.com/ntoff/OctoPrint-Debugflags/archive/master.zip

-**TODO:** Describe how to install your plugin, if more needs to be done than just installing it via pip or through the plugin manager.

-## Configuration

-**TODO:** Describe your plugin's configuration options (if any).